Recycling centre (Waste Transfer Station)

 - Waste oil: Clean used or unwanted motor oil can be disposed of into the collection tanks (less than 20 litres).
 This includes cooking oil.

 - drumMUSTER: Clean and empty chemical drums (both plastic and steel) are accepted.
 Must be triple rinsed.

 - Paint: Paint tins are accepted whether they are full or empty.

-- Televisions and computer associated products: Includes all televisions, computer monitors, keyboards/mouse, computer speakers and laptops.
+- Televisions and computer associated products: Includes all televisions, computer monitors, keyboards/mouse, computer speakers, printers, laptops, and mobile phones.
 Other electrical waste attracts a fee as stated below.